 At 18 months, your child may be ready to throw balls and walk quickly or run.
 Your child may say several words, listen to stories, and look at pictures.
 Your child may know how to use a spoon and cup.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter W555 in the search box to learn more about "Child's Routine Checkup, 18 Months: Care Instructions."
+Enter W555 in the search box to learn more about "Child's Routine Checkup, 18 Months: Care Instructions".

-Current as of:
+Current as of: September 20, 2021

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.